Academic Scheduling: FAQs

 Once the initial room assignments are released back to the academic units for review, any remaining available space is then allocated on a first-come/first-served basis via the department scheduling coordinator’s requests (made in CourseLeaf CLSS).
 Sections which did not receive a room assignment must be resolved by the department scheduling coordinator via the following options:

-Sections may only remain on the schedule if they have a room placement.
+Sections may only remain on the schedule if they have a classroom assigned.

 Deadlines are set in order to offer units the maximum amount of time to make changes to their schedule while also giving Academic Scheduling staff enough time to run the room scheduling software, run data-quality reports, and do general scheduling clean-up in Banner.
 All of those processes must be in place before both the schedule is published and before registration for that term.